JUCMNAV/TURNtoURN/README.md

 			* Lots of incorrect connections
 		* Responsibility.jucm
 			* Unsure how to make binding logic correct / what is correct (lines 491-499 current output, 476-493 original output)
-		* Stub.jucm
-			* InBinding, OutBinding logic is incorrect
-			* Missing a precondition (lines 561, 604, ... in expected output)
-			* Missing some NodeConnections (e.g., lines 591-592 in original code)
 	* Remaining for more careful validation (some have minor issues):
 		* AndFork.jucm
 		* AndJoin.jucm